chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

 ```
 -> *(2 .
 [UserProcedure] Parameters: 0)*

-But by looking at its definition, the rest of `two-powers` is itself a promise to double the `two-powers`.
+But by looking at its definition above, the rest of `two-powers` is itself a promise to double the `two-powers`.
 That way, consecutive doublings
-can be chained.
+are chained.

-Effectively, when we ask for the 3rd power of 2, we are asking for the fulfillment of a promise that performs the following multiplication.
+Effectively, when we ask for the 3rd power of 2, we are asking for the fulfillment of a promise that performs the following multiplications.
 - 2 * (2 * ( 2 * 1))
 - 2 * (2 * 2)
 - 2 * 4